 When it comes to understanding domicile and UK taxation and the complexities that surround it, it pays to be fully informed of exactly what we mean when referring to ‘domicile’.
 A common misconception is to simply assume that this refers to a country of residence but, for the purposes of UK taxation, it in fact represents an individual’s ‘home jurisdiction’.

-So what types of domicile are there and what is the impact on income tax, capital gains tax, and inheritance tax?
+So what types of domicile are there in UK taxation and what is the impact on income tax, capital gains tax, and inheritance tax?

 Types of domicile

 Under UK general law, there are currently three types of domicile under which an individual can be classed.
 While three different types are available, an individual can only been classed in one of the following categories, and changing status is notoriously difficult:

 - Domicile of origin: All people acquire a domicile of origin at birth, inheriting either the father’s domicile if their parents are married, or the mother’s domicile should they be unmarried.

 - Domicile of dependency: In the instance that a UK-born minor – i.e. an individual under the age of 16 – emigrates permanently with their parents to a new country, their domicile status follows that of their parents and is thus a domicile of dependency.
 So, if their parents adopt a domicile of choice to be the new nation, the child’s domicile will follow this change.